Monishkumar2004/ToDoApp/README.md

 # ToDoApp
-To Do APP based on DJANGO
+To Do APP BASED

+Frontend used:-
+  HTML
+  CSS
+  BOOTSTRAP

+Backend used:-
+  DJANGO